 - Extract the juice and add 1 tsp sugar.

 - Drink 1 tsp juice after every meal.[/pullquote]

 Black radish contains antioxidants like vitamin C that boost your immunity, keep diseases and infections at bay, and reduce the duration of illnesses.
 It is, in fact, one of the most common remedies for common cold and cough.

 A member of the family of cruciferous vegetables, black radish is known to help in the treatment of digestive disorders.
 The fiber content of black radish helps reduce constipation and promote smooth bowel movement.
-Furthermore, black radish juice helps enhance the activity of digestive juices, thereby improving digestion.
-It also keeps you hydrated and contributes to the maintenance of bowel health.5
+Plus, the vegetable has a high water content, which contributes to a healthy digestive system.

 6. Promotes Weight Loss